Axis Integrated Mental Health logo

 About Treatment-Resistant Depression

 Up to 2.8 million American adults have treatment-resistant depression, according to research published in the Journal of Clinical Psychiatry.
-At Axis Integrated Mental Health, with offices in Louisville and Aurora, Colorado, the team of mental health specialists provides high-quality care for treatment-resistant depression.
+At Axis Integrated Mental Health, with offices in Westminster, Boulder County and Denver County, Colorado, the team of mental health specialists provides high-quality care for treatment-resistant depression.
 They take an integrative approach that may include counseling (talk therapy), prescription medication, ketamine infusions, or transcranial magnetic stimulation (TMS).
 Call the nearest Axis Integrated Mental Health office to schedule an in-person or telehealth treatment-resistant depression consultation, or book your appointment online today.

 Treatment-Resistant Depression Q&A